nimiq/developer-center/learn/protocol/glossary.md

 Nimiq’s native cryptocurrency.

-## Parked validator

-A validator that cannot produce or propose blocks during the current epoch due to misbehavior.
-To become active again, a parked validator must send an unpark transaction.
-If a parked validator fails to do so by the end of the epoch, they will be deemed inactive.

 ## Potential validator

-A validator who has staked coins to participate in the consensus but has not yet been included in the staking contract.
+A validator who has staked coins to participate in the consensus but has not yet been included in the block production.

 ## Proof-of-stake

 A blockchain model where nodes put their tokens as a deposit and get allowed to validate transactions in the blockchain.
 Nodes are elected proportionally by their stake.
 A higher deposit increases the probability of a node being selected as a validator.

-## Punishment set

-A set of punishments that consists of the parked set, lost reward set, and disabled slot set.
-A validator that misbehaves is punished and added to these three sets, disabling it from producing or proposing blocks and affecting the rewards to receive.

 ## Random seed